How to Automate Invoice and Document Processing

 Where time gets lost

-Most document-heavy teams are not slowed down by one big failure point.
-They are slowed down by a long chain of repeat steps: opening files, finding the right fields, checking values, then pushing them into another system.
+Most document-heavy teams are not held back by one big failure point.
+They are held back by a chain of low-value steps: opening the file, finding the fields, checking the values, then pushing them into another sheet, queue, or finance record by hand.

-Inbound forms and attachments need manual checking before they move on.
+Forms and attachments still need manual triage before anyone knows whether they are complete enough to move on.

-Extraction of dates, amounts, references, names, and line items.
+Extraction for dates, amounts, references, names, and other fields the next system actually needs.

 Related service